whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * [ ] Workspaces
 1. Confirm create folder
-1. Confirm rename folder/file
 1. Confirm upload file
-1. Confirm copy file/folder from/to Home
-1. Confirm move file/folder from/to Home
-1. Confirm remove file/folder
 1. Select "+" button has options "New folder", "Upload file", Import Tale Data..."
 1. Folder operations
-   1. Confirm context menu Move To, Rename, Copy to Home, Download, Remove
+   1. Confirm context menu Move To, Copy, Rename, Download, Remove
-   1. Move To...
-      1. Issue -- should this be enabled
+      * Note: "Move To" is missing as of v0.8
    1. Confirm rename folder
-   1. Copy to Home confirm folder copied to home
-   1. Confirm download -- zip file
+    1. Confirm download folder (this should result in a zip file)
-   1. Confirm remove
+    1. Confirm remove folder
 1. File operations
    1. Upload a file
-   1. Confirm context menu Move To, Rename, Copy to Home, Download, Remove
+   1. Confirm context menu Move To, Copy, Rename, Download, Remove
-   1. Move To...
-Home?
-      1. Issue -- doesn't work
+      * Note: "Move To" is missing as of v0.8
    1. Confirm rename folder
-   1. Copy to Home confirm folder copied to home
-   1. Confirm download
+    1. Confirm download file
-   1. Confirm remove
+    1. Confirm remove file
-1. Select "Select Data..."
+1. Select "Import Tale Data..."
-   1. Note vertical navigation with Home and Tale Workspaces
+   1. Note vertical navigation with Tale Workspaces
-   1. Copy to Workspace from Home
-   1. Move to Workspace from Home
    1. Copy to Workspace from another workspace
    1. Move to workspace from another workspace